FaserF/hassio-addons/bt-mqtt-gateway/README.md

 A simple Python script which provides a Bluetooth to MQTT gateway, easily extensible via custom workers.
 See [Wiki](https://github.com/zewelor/bt-mqtt-gateway/wiki) for more information (supported devices, features and much more).

+This can be used, to improve the realiability of bluetooth thermostats.
+See https://github.com/home-assistant/core/issues/28601 for more informations.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.